multiversx/mx-launchpad-sc/launchpad/interaction/internal_readme.md

 #### Add tickets in contract

-If averaged snapshotting is needed (even though non-averaged can be handled similarly too and more optimally so), reffer to `launchpad-scripts` method of adding tickets.
+If averaged snapshotting is needed (even though non-averaged can be handled similarly too and more optimally so), refer to `launchpad-scripts` method of adding tickets.
 Otherwise, use the old fashioned way `temp-mex-indexing`.

 ##### (Variant 1) Launchpad-scripts